Karnataka Counselling Round 1: Important Dates, Documents & Process

 The students must ensure to fulfill all the required entry criteria for Karnataka NEET UG Counselling 2025:

-- Must fulfill eligibility as per CET-2006 norms.
+- Must fulfil eligibility as per CET-2006 norms.

 - Original documents must be submitted at the time of verification.